Secrets Of Restaurant Branding

 If you’re struggling with this, Nelson encourages you to consider why you started your restaurant.
 Exploring those details of your personality and how your concept evolved creates room for something important to emerge that will help shape your brand.

 The Fundamental Secret: Have Fun With It All

 Finally, have fun with your brand and it will shine through, Nelson explains.
 “Dig deep.
-Look for details or part of the story that aren’t obvious” in order to cultivate your brand.
-Stay focused, consider all touch points, and enjoy what you’re doing because at the end of the day, you built something that creates a memorable experience for guests.
+Look for details or part of the story that isn’t obvious” in order to cultivate your brand.
+Stay focused, consider all touchpoints, and enjoy what you’re doing because, at the end of the day, you built something that creates a memorable experience for guests.
 Your brand should do the same.